SteveJustin1963/tec-76489-Sound-Generator/README.md

 ##  ##  #### ##
 ```

-To better utilize this display setup, I can modify the code to be more display-specific:
+ modify the code to be more display-specific:

 ```mint
 // H = Hardware-specific display output